Impact 100 SRQ

 Our History

-Our Mission: To empower women to collectively fund transformational grants to nonprofits in Sarasota & Manatee Counties.
+To empower women to collectively fund transformational grants to nonprofits in Sarasota & Manatee Counties.

 Impact100 SRQ History